manganas/mlops_project_2023/README.md

 ### Deep learning models
-We expect to use the [Vision Transformer (ViT)](https://huggingface.co/docs/transformers/model_doc/vit) model, which is a deep learning model and is a transformer that is targeted at vision processing tasks such as image recognition. pre-trained models and mainly ViT for the preprocess, to process an image into tensor, also the image transformation phase, to make the model most robust against overfitting, and finally the training.
+We expect to use the [Vision Transformer (ViT)](https://huggingface.co/docs/transformers/model_doc/vit) model, which is a deep learning model and is a transformer that is targeted at vision processing tasks such as image recognition.

 We might as well also try the [BERT Pre-Training of Image Transformers (BEiT)](https://huggingface.co/docs/transformers/v4.25.1/en/model_doc/beit) and/or [Data-efficient Image Transformers (DeiT)](https://huggingface.co/docs/transformers/v4.25.1/en/model_doc/deit) models, which are follow-up works on the original ViT model.